Twister (game): History

-The game ideas ranged from small kids' games to word games for adults.
-Foley had an idea for utilizing people as game pieces as part of the game idea, "a party game".
-Rabens had the idea to utilize a colored mat, allowing people to interact with each other, in a game idea he had developed while a student in design school.
-Foley saw the idea and developed the concept for having the colored dots line up in rows, and, with a spinner, created the idea for calling out players' hands and feet to the colored dots called out from the spinner.
-This would create a tangled-up situation between two people, and the one that falls first would lose.
+The team developed 8 mat games.
+The one most resembling King's Footsie was dubbed "Pretzel" by Rabens, who changed the squares on the mat to dots and also came up with the addition of having players place their hands on the dots and well as their feet.
+Foley suggested having the colored dots line up in rows, so that the players became more entwined and added a spinner for one player to use in the role of a caller, who instructed the players which hand or which foot to place on which colored dot.
+Any player whose, elbow, knee or butt touched the mat during game play was eliminated from the game, until one player remained victorious.
+On February 1, 1966, Reynolds Guyer Inc, signed a licensing agreement with the Milton Bradley Company to bring Pretzel to the masses.

-With the support of Reyn Guyer Sr., Charles Foley and Neil Rabens submitted, on 14 April 1966, and were granted on 8 July 1969, US Pat# 3,454,279, for what was originally called "Pretzel".
-Foley, with his extensive experience in the toy industry, called on his good friend, Mel Taft, Sr. V.P. for Milton Bradley in 1966, for a product idea presentation.
-Milton Bradley embraced the idea for the "Pretzel" game but renamed the game "Twister".
+Charles Foley and Neil Rabens submitted, on 14 April 1966, and were granted on 8 July 1969, US Pat# 3,454,279, Foley, with his extensive experience in the toy industry, called on his good friend, Mel Taft, Senior V.P. for Milton Bradley in 1966, for a product idea presentation.
+Milton Bradley embraced the idea for the Pretzel game but when Mel Taft found that Transogram had the trademark to a toy dog named Pretzel, the team at Milton Bradley renamed the game "Twister".

 Twister became a major success when actress Eva Gabor played it with Johnny Carson on television's The Tonight Show on May 3, 1966.
 However, in its success, it was also controversial.
 The company that produced it, Milton Bradley, was accused by its competitors of selling "sex in a box".
 That accusation is speculated to be because it was the first popular American game to use human bodies as playing pieces.

 In 1966, Twister was licensed to Nintendo—then a toy and board game company—for the Japanese market, where it was released as Twister Game.

 In 1984, Hasbro acquired the Milton Bradley Company, becoming Twister's parent company.
 The Reyn Guyer Creative Group continues to work closely with Hasbro to develop and market new additions to the line of Twister products.

 Co-inventor Charles Foley died on July 1, 2013, at the age of 82.

+Co-inventor Neil Rabens died on May 18, 2020, at the age of 90.

 In 2023, Hasbro introduced Twister Air, an app-driven version of the game that uses motion-tracking wearables and augmented reality to track players' movements.
 The new version replaces the traditional mat with digital game play displayed through a connected device, like a cell phone.